-Greta Kline is a 22-year-old musician from New York City.
+Greta Kline is a musician from New York City.
 She has been the lead singer and songwriter of the band Frankie Cosmos since 2012.
-They are currently touring with a new-ish record called Next Thing.
+Their latest record is called Vessel.

 As the seasons change and the end of the year creeps near, we’ve asked our contributors to pick their favorite lyrics of 2016 — so far.

 “Sun rises again/on a universe of evil/you and your friends/are basically complicit/And your presence is violence/but your absence is cowardice.”